Edit

 Uninstall SSMS to go back to an earlier release

-If you need to install an earlier release of SQL Server Management Studio 21, you must uninstall your current installation and use one of the links later in this article to reinstall the version that you prefer.
+To install an earlier release of SQL Server Management Studio 21, uninstall your current installation.
+Then, use one of the links later in this article to reinstall the version that you want.

 1. On Windows, open the Visual Studio Installer.